open-feature/flagd/docs/other_resources/in-process-providers/specification.md

 or injected as a sidecar container into the pod running the client application, as it is done in the [OpenFeature Operator](https://github.com/open-feature/open-feature-operator).
-An in-process flagd provider, on the other hand, is designed to be embedded into the application and therefore no communication outside the process of the application is needed.
+An in-process flagd provider, on the other hand, is designed to be embedded into the application and therefore no communication outside the process of the application for feature flag evaluation is needed.
 This can be desired by some architectures, especially if flag retrievals should not take longer than a certain amount of time.

 The in-process flagd provider is responsible for creating an abstraction between the [JsonLogic](https://jsonlogic.com) based evaluation of flag configurations following the [flag configuration scheme](https://github.com/open-feature/schemas/blob/main/json/flagd-definitions.json) used by `flagd` and the OpenFeature SDK (for the [chosen technology](https://openfeature.dev/docs/reference/technologies/)).